ponylang/rfcs/text/0000-try-else-and-drop-then.md

 # Motivation

-The behavior is orthogonal to error handling.
-It applies in general when leaving a code block.
+Running a block of code upon scope exit is orthogonal to error handling and has more to do with resource management.

 The "with" statement already provides the necessary functionality for obtaining and giving up a resource such as a lock or file handle.
 In